tlackemann/hubert/README.md

 ## Development

-The Docker container for this application runs [nodemon]() to reboot the instance whenever a file is changed.
+The Docker container for the node.js applications use [nodemon]() to reboot the instance whenever a file is changed.
 Since it's faster to run ES5 code (currently) we need to compile ES6 down to ES5.

 ```
 npm run dev